Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

         "@value": "2023-12-08"
       },
-      "description": "Explore each Enneagram type's mental health risks and shadow side in our guide on personality predispositions and coping mechanisms.", "headline": "The Enneagram and Mental Health: A Guide to Understanding Each Type's Predispositions", "image": {
+      "description": "Explore each Enneagram type's mental health risks and shadow side in our guide on personality predispositions and coping mechanisms.", "headline": "The Enneagram and Mental Illness: A Guide to Understanding Each Type's Predispositions", "image": {
         "@type": "ImageObject",
         "height": 900,